 I planned out my meals for the next week.
-For the first time in years, I ate breakfast – usually overnight oats with berries.
+For the first time in years, I ate breakfast – usually a bowl of overnight oats with berries.
 At lunchtime, I had smoked salmon salad or couscous with leftover cooked veg.
 I loved being able to use my Healthy Extras for things like cheese on my home-made lasagne or Hi-fi bars for pudding.
-I made Food Optimising versions of our favourite takeaways, as well as my famous burgers.
+I made Food Optimising versions of our favourite our favourite takeaways, as well as my famous tasty burgers.

 I was amazed when I found I’d lost 3½lbs in the first week.
 I made sure I went to group every Tuesday night without fail.

 Then, one weekend, I went away for my friend’s hen do and found it hard to stay on plan.
 At my next weigh-in, I’d gained 2½lbs.
 I was so upset with myself that I ran straight out to the car.
 Then, a little voice inside my head said, ‘No, Polly.
 Get back in there!’.
 And I did.